 By doing so, you initiate the decryption process for your files.
 Like encryption, this process runs in the background, and it can take a significant amount of time.

-Your Mac will normally run once the password is entered, except any data written to Mac’s primary storage system (its internal SSD or hard drive) will be encrypted and decrypted on the fly.
-However, processes like copying information over the network, uploading files to the Internet, or transferring files to external devices like USB thumb drives, hard disk drives, or NAS devices would remain.
+Your Mac will normally run after you enter the password, except any data written to the Mac’s primary storage system (its internal SSD or hard drive) will be encrypted and decrypted on the fly.
+However, processes like copying information over the network, uploading files to the Internet, or transferring files to external devices like USB thumb drives, hard disk drives, or NAS devices would remain the same.

 FAQs